-Materials you will need for the group: 500g strong bread flour

-1.5 teaspoons dried yeast
+Materials you will need: 500g strong bread flour 1.5 teaspoons dried yeast 300ml water 1.25 teaspoons salt Mixing bowls

-300ml water

-1.25 teaspoons salt

-Mixing bowls

-Depending on the age of the group members, the leader can do the mixing of the flour, yeast and water and then distribute balls of dough; or you can get the children doing the mixing too.
+Depending on the age of the children, you as a parent can do the mixing of the flour, yeast and water and then distribute balls of dough; or you can get the children doing the mixing too.
 It isn't complex and really just involves combining all the ingredients.
 Don't add all the water at one go-with experience you will learn the right texture of the mix.

-Show the group how to flour the table.
+Show the children how to flour the table.